MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/reportformat.md

 ms.author: eur
 description: Defines the file formats that you can use for a report.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # ReportFormat Value Set - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the file formats that you can use for a report.

 ## Syntax